 Evolution Over Time

-• FEMA: Active and more relevant in today’s globalised financial landscape
+- FEMA: Active and more relevant in today’s globalised financial environment.

 Conclusion

 The Indian stock market is influenced by the foreign exchange market and the transactions involving foreign currency.
 Therefore, it is important for investors and traders to be aware of the laws and regulations that govern the foreign exchange market in India.
-By knowing the differences between FERA and FEMA, one can understand the evolution and development of the foreign exchange market in India and comply with the rules and regulations of foreign exchange management.
+By knowing the differences between FERA and FEMA, one can understand the evolution and development of the foreign exchange market in India.

 FAQs | Difference Between FERA and FEMA